Medical Assistant Program FAQ's

 Should a student need to repeat any courses, please note the program does not accept core courses over two years old, or support courses over ten years old (by program start).

 Question 7: What about the sequence of courses?

 The Medical Assistant Program offers options for students to successfully complete the program.
 See "Entrance Criteria/Course Sequencing."

-The program is designed to be completed in three semesters (1 Year) and your sequence is determined by the term you begin the program.
+The core portion of the program is designed to be completed in three semesters (1 Year) and your sequence is determined by the term you begin the program.

 Question 8: What about previous college courses transferring to this program?

 Question 9: How much will the program cost me?

 Question 10: What financing options are available to help me pay for the program?